Catherine of York: Childhood

 Almost from birth, Catherine was a desirable bride and in the future could become a pawn in the politics of dynastic marriages.
-Soon after her birth, in August 1479, was received a marriage proposal with the heir to the Catholic Monarchs –John, Prince of Asturias, who was a year older than the princess.
+Soon after her birth, in August 1479, a proposal was received for Catherine to marry the heir to the Catholic Monarchs—John, Prince of Asturias, who was a year older than the princess.
 On 28 August 1479, a preliminary marriage agreement was concluded; on 2 March 1482, this agreement was ratified by the Spanish side.
 However, in April 1483, the princess's father suddenly died, and the negotiations were terminated.

 Edward IV's death was followed by a political crisis that dramatically changed the position of the former queen and her children.
 Catherine's older brother, Edward V, who succeeded to the throne, was captured by his uncle Lord Protector Richard, Duke of Gloucester, and Anthony Woodville and Richard Grey (Catherine's uncle and half-brother, respectively) who accompanied the young king, were arrested.
 The king was moved to the Tower of London, where he was later joined by his only full-brother, Richard; together with the rest of the children, among whom was Catherine, the dowager queen took refuge in Westminster Abbey.
 Two months later, on 22 June 1483, Edward IV's marriage to Elizabeth Woodville was declared illegal; all the children of the late king were declared illegitimate by the act of parliament Titulus Regius and deprived of the right to the throne and all titles.
 A few days later, Anthony Woodville and Richard Grey were executed.
 On 6 July 1483, Richard of Gloucester was proclaimed king under the name of Richard III; shortly thereafter there was no news of Catherine's brothers locked up in the Tower.